Secure Account HelpRecovery & Support

 How to approach Facebook business access

 Start with the least risky action: confirm account details, check recovery channels, capture visible errors, and review connected Meta services.
-Then use the narrowest support path that matches the symptom.
+Then use the narrowest help page that matches the symptom.
 If the issue includes security or payment risk, handle account control first so the same problem does not return after the request is submitted.

 Option one

-Use the related recovery, login, appeal, payment, or security page that matches the exact symptom.
+Use the related recovery, login, appeal, payment, or security help page that matches the exact symptom.

 Option two